 The best approach is from Casarabonela.

-Just before reaching the village centre, turn right up a steep road signposted to the Cemetery.
+Just before reaching the village centre, turn right up a steep road signposted to the Cemeterio.
 The road contours the lower slope of the

-mountain and passes a Hermitage.
-Park on some waste ground by a sign for PR 270 and an avifauna information board.
+mountain, passing a Hermitage.
+Park on some waste ground by a sign for the PR 270 and an avifauna information board.

-The westmost path comes out at a sign inviting you to turn left for Cima Prieta.
+The officially waymarked path heads west along a rambling route and comes out at a sign inviting you to turn left along the forest road

-Puerto Madera signpost.
-From the Puerto a good, recently cleared, path contours the entire eastern flank of the mountain, arriving at a cairn after
+From the Puerto a good, recently cleared, path contours the entire southern flank of the mountain, before joining the official path mentioned above.

-20 minutes.
-Follow the cairned path up rough ground to the summit in about 2 hours 45 minutes from the car.
+Follow the cairned path up rough ground to the summit in about 2 hours 45 minutes from the carpark.

 Cerro de Blanquilla, 1506m can be climbed from